MicrosoftDocs/win32/desktop-src/shell/context-menu-handlers.md

 ---
-Description: Shortcut menu handlers, also known as context menu handlers or verb handlers, are a type of file type handler.
+description: Shortcut menu handlers, also known as context menu handlers or verb handlers, are a type of file type handler.
 Like all such handlers, they are in-process Component Object Model (COM) objects implemented as DLLs. ms.assetid: cff79cdc-8a01-4575-9af7-2a485c6a8e46
 title: Creating Shortcut Menu Handlers ms.topic: article